 115.73 (d): The PAQ indicated following an inmate's allegation that he or she has been sexually abused by another inmate in an agency facility, the agency subsequently informs the alleged victim whenever: the agency learns that the alleged abuser has been indicted on a charge related to sexual abuse within the facility; or the agency learns that the alleged abuser has been convicted on a charge related to sexual abuse within the facility.
 OPS.200.0005, page 11 states that except when an allegation of inmate on inmate sexual conduct is determined to be unfounded, the head of the unit responsible for the victim inmate shall, for as long as the victim is under the authority of the Department, ensure that the victim inmate is notified of the following: the accused inmate is in any way charged with a crime related to sexual abuse that occurred within the facility and the accused inmate is convicted on a charge related to the sexual abuse that occurred within the facility.
-IIU.110.0011, page 11 states that if the incident involved an inmate committing a sex related offense on another inmate, the investigator shall work with the managing official, or designee, to notify the victim inmate of the following conditions involving the perpetrator: that the perpetrator was indicted on a charge related to a sex related offense occurring at the facility and if the perpetrator was convicted of a charge related to a sex related offense occurring at the facility.
-A review of investigative reports indicated all five were inmate-on-inmate, however none were substantiated and as such did not require notifications under this provision.
-There were zero inmates who reported sexual abuse during the on-site portion of the audit and as such no interviews were conducted.
+IIU.110.0011, page 11 states that if the incident involved an inmate committing a sex related offense on another inmate, the investigator shall work with the managing official, or designee, to notify the victim inmate of the following conditions involving the perpetrator: that the perpetrator was indicted on a charge related to a sex related offense occurring at the facility and if the perpetrator was convicted of a charge related to a sex related offense occurring at the facility and if the perpetrator was convicted of a charge related to a sex related offense occurring at the facility and if the perpetrator was convicted of a charge related to a sex related offense occurring at the facility and if the perpetrator was convicted of a charge related to a sex related offense occurring at the facility and if the perpetrator was convicted of a charge related to a sex related offense occurring at the facility and if not require notification under this provision.
+There were zero inmates who reported sexual abuse during the on-site portion of the audit an

 115.73 (e): The PAQ indicated the agency has a policy that all notifications to inmates described under this standard are documented.
 OPS.050.0001, pages 12-13 and OPS.200.0005, page 12 state that a record of notification shall be maintained in the victim inmate's base file and include the case number; content of the notification; date of the notification; location where the notification was made; printed name and signature of the employee making the notification; and the inmates signature acknowledging notification.
 IIU.110.0011, page 10 states that upon concluding an investigation involving an inmate as a victim of a sex related offense and based on a preponderance of evidence, the investigator shall advise the victim inmate if the investigations resulted in the incident being determined to be: substantiated, unsubstantiated or unfounded.
 Policy further states that the investigator shall document verbal notification of this directive in the investigative report recording; the name of the victim notified; the date, time and location notified and how the victim was notified.
-The PAQ stated there were four notification made pursuant to this standard.
-A review of the three sexual abuse investigations indicated that all three had a victim notification documented.
-Additionally, the two sexual harassment investigations also included victim notifications.
+The PAQ stated there were zero notification made pursuant to this standard.
+A review of the two investigations indicated that both had a victim notification documented.